katiekr/Senior-Design-Solar-Maximum/User Documentation/FAQ.md

 > **Does my operating system matter for setup?**
 >
 > > *Arduino IDE runs on Windows, Apple, and Linux systems.
 Select the corresponding download for your operating system*
+>
+> **How can I edit the sketch file while the device is running?**
+> > *One of the hardware components required is a DC 5V to DC 9V USB Voltage Step Up Converter Cable.
+This cable plugs into the arduino board to power in the 9v port, and the usb into the solar controller.
+This frees up the usb port on the arduino allowing you to plug the entire device into your PC/Laptop.**

 > [Return](https://github.com/cabledc/Senior-Design-Solar-Maximum/tree/main](https://github.com/cabledc/Senior-Design-Solar-Maximum/tree/main?tab=readme-ov-file#user-documentation)https://github.com/cabledc/Senior-Design-Solar-Maximum/tree/main?tab=readme-ov-file#user-documentation)